KassieSanisclaws/TestQuizApp/README.md

  - create folder layout for application.
  - I created folders components, layouts, pages, screens for containing the various componenets being used within app.
  - I installed the react-router-dom library to better managing my page routing state.
- - I wrapped my app component with the browser router from react-router-dom because my app is being developed in the browser.
+ - I wrapped my app component with the browser router from react-router-dom because my app is being developed in the browser to better help with routinh.
+ - I then started drafting a design based on the requirments and the examples i was given and have seen.

+ -todo's refactoring some components, code and adding randomizer.
+ - fetch api to received data from backend.
+ - backend started but connection string issues.
+ - sequilie or regular config determining options, application can be scaled up.
+ - code can be more cleaner using more components.
+ - implementation of signin, help, pricing pages.
  -